UserNotFoundXEption/CupaGoovno/README.md

     - See full quality of life changelog here: https://github.com/UserNotFoundXEption/CupaGoovno/blob/main/quality%20of%20life%20changelog.md

 ## Key notes
-- The mod is balanced with Cuphead/Mugman players in mind.
+- The mod is balanced with maxed-out Cuphead/Mugman players in mind.
 Playing as a Chalice will be unbalanced.
 - Playing in co-op might cause some unexpected bugs as the mod doesn't fully support multiplayer.
 - The mod will receive minor updates based on your feedback to further enhance your experience.
+    - If you encounter an issue, please describe it in detail and send your LogOutput.log file from Cuphead/BepInEx/ folder.
+- Most likely not compatible with most mods.
+Use only this one.
+- Some parryable projectiles don't fill supermeter.

 ## Known Issues
 - Loading into some levels might take longer and you can sometimes see other levels loading in-between.
 In most cases it happens only once per boss in the same game session.